-Oddizzi and Digimaps
+Digimaps

 As a school, we have done some research to identify useful resources to support the planning and teaching of geography across the school.
-We have bought into two online geography resources that support both teachers and children to develop as geographers.
 Digimaps offers teachers and children access to a range of interactive maps and geography resources.
-This is incorporated into planning for teaching whole class and is also used on Ipads for children to access.
-Oddizzi provides teachers with high-quality primary geography resources to support with planning.
-The children all have a log-in for Oddizzi which enables them to practice their knowledge through quizzes.
+This is incorporated into planning for teaching whole class and is also used on Ipads for children to access, particularly during fieldwork activities.